by Legacy Plan Aug 9, 2016

 If you’re like a lot of families, your most important possession, and likely one of your most monetarily valuable possessions, is your family home.
 When it comes time to tackle estate planning, you may already have a beneficiary (or beneficiaries)

 in mind for your home.
 But there are lots of different ways to accomplish transferring that home to your intended recipients.
 Each one comes with its own unique set of positives and negatives.

-a married couple creates a life estate deed that transfers their home to their two children, but reserves a life estate for them.
+example, a married couple creates a life estate deed that transfers their home to their two children, but reserves a life estate for them.
 In that scenario, the home remains in the possession of the parents for as long as either is alive.
-When they both

 make it clear that, even if you’ve titled your home in a living trust, the full capital gains exclusion applies when the property is sold.
 So, the living trust offers the same upsides in these areas as a life estate.
 However, with a living